-6 Playground Resources That Will Enhance Role Play Activities
+6 Playground Resources That Will Encourage Children's Role Play

 Role Play is a crucial activity that many children participate in every day.
 However, many people don’t fully appreciate the benefits of role play on childhood development.

-Role play can be anything from playing a classical game of ‘Cops and Robbers’ to children pretending to be their favourite Paw Patrol rescue dog about to jump into action and protect the community.
+Children's Role Play can be anything from playing a classical game of ‘Cops and Robbers’ to children pretending to be their favourite Paw Patrol rescue dog about to jump into action and protect the community.

 Role play activities transport children into an imaginary world and into a character’s shoes – fictional or non-fictional.
-Their are so many amazing benefits tio a child's development which includes their creativuityand cognitive development while also develop social skills, communication, language and physical skills.
+Their are so many amazing benefits to a child's development which includes their creativity and cognitive development while also develop social skills, communication, language and physical skills.

-Playhouses are a fantastic resource for role play activities as they provide the perfect open-ended addition to your playground, inspiring numerous child or adult led role play activities.
+Playhouses are a fantastic resource for role play activities as they provide the perfect open-ended addition to your playground, inspiring numerous child or adult led role play activities and can be instrumental in creating an engaging role play area.

 If the interest of the day is based around superheroes, the playhouse can be transformed into a spooky villain lair.
 Children can sneak around the playhouse working out how to get into the villains lair, aiming to prevent their evil plan from taking place.